 My Tip to You: If you love architecture, don't miss my favorite building!
 The image above is of the Guild Building, the home of Forrest Guild's men store for many, many years.
 It has the most stunning patina and gorgeous bones!

 After a bite to eat I ended up at the Lake Placid Olympic Museum, located inside the Olympic Center and a stone's throw from the 1980 Olympic skating rink.
 Miracles have been known to happen on that rink.

 When I first moved to the Adirondacks I was given one piece of advice, "embrace the cold".
-With snow, ice and winter weather for six months of the year, ice skating and skiing has been a vital part of Lake Placid culture for as long as the Adirondack Park has been inhabited year round.
+With snow, ice, and winter weather for six months of the year, ice skating and skiing have been a vital part of Lake Placid culture for as long as the Adirondack Park has been inhabited year-round.
 This would change during the winter of 1895 with the opening of the Lake Placid Club, the first winter resort in the United States.

 I was a bit tempted to sit and watch the game again.
 It is the kind of moment that truly lasts a lifetime.
 And like the Adirondacks themselves, it is the kind of moment that puts you in touch with who you are.
 Do you believe in miracles?